How to Normalize Audio in Premiere Pro Correctly

 Screen Shot 2021 11 01 at 2.47.53 PM

 Normalizing will work the same way as the previous parameter.
-Do the math to figure out how much again you need and adjust accordingly.
+Do the math to determine how much you need again and adjust accordingly.

 3. Normalize Max Peak to:

-This parameter is much quicker than using the previous two methods for normalizing.
-We can easily set the desired decibel level, and Premiere will normalize the audio to that level.
+This parameter means that the loudest peak in one or more clips will determine how much gain needs to be increased or decreased.
+It is much quicker than using the previous two methods for normalizing.
+We can easily set the desired decibel level, and Premiere will normalize the audio

 Screen Shot 2021 11 01 at 2.52.58 PM

-We can see that the Set Gain to parameter has changed to 7.8, which is around the 8 dB level we estimated earlier.
+The Set Gain to parameter has changed to 7.8, around the 8 dB level we estimated earlier.
 The highest level should now peak at -3 dB.

 This setting is also powerful when it comes to multiple clips.
-You can change the gain of all of the selected clips collectively so that the loudest peak will determine how much gain needs to be increased or decreased.
+You can change the gain of all selected clips collectively, and the loudest peak will determine how much gain needs to be increased or decreased.

 4. Normalize All Peaks to: